Parrot Cay

 Parrot Cay boasts a truly impressive list of celebrity and famous visitors from around the globe.
 See Celebrities and Famous Visitors to the Turks and Caicos.

-There typically isn’t much need to get around Parrot Cay, yet electric golf carts are available when requested.
-The cars, trucks, and machines on the island are those required to operate and maintain the island and resort.
+There typically isn’t much need to get around the island, yet electric golf carts are available when requested.
+The cars, trucks, and machines on the island are those required to operate and maintain the island and resort—there are no rental cars.

 Activities and Attractions

-Every place on earth offers its own atmosphere and attractions, and Parrot Cay’s is tranquility and seclusion.
+Every place on Earth offers its own atmosphere and draw, and Parrot Cay’s is tranquility and seclusion.
 The top thing to do is to essentially do nothing.

 Exploring the island’s exquisite natural environment is a great way to spend some time.
 Birdwatching is excellent, and it’s common to spot yellow-crowned night herons, green herons, great blue herons, ducks, grebes, and kingfishers.
 An underwater cave in one of the interior ponds simply adds to the diversity of the wetland systems that attract so many species.

-Parrot Cay Resort works closely with several of the top water sports operators on Providenciales, and the onsite concierge can arrange scuba diving, snorkeling charters, boat excursions, and deep-sea sport fishing.
+The resort works closely with several of the top water sports operators on Providenciales, and the onsite concierge can arrange scuba diving, snorkeling charters, boat excursions, and deep-sea sport fishing.
+For guests wanting the ultimate luxury, a day aboard a super yacht or luxurious catamaran is hard to beat (see Turks and Caicos yacht charters).

 A guided tour to the adjacent and expansive islands of North Caicos and Middle Caicos is another option.

-Nature enthusiasts will the secluded paths and coastlines of Parrot Cay, which are home to an interesting collection of wildlife, including Bahamas woodstar hummingbirds, mangrove cuckoos, bananaquits, green herons, yellow-crowned night herons, warblers, and the unique Cuban crow.
+Nature enthusiasts will appreciate the secluded paths and coastlines of the island, which are home to an interesting collection of wildlife, including Bahamas woodstar hummingbirds, mangrove cuckoos, bananaquits, green herons, yellow-crowned night herons, warblers, and the unique Cuban crow.

 History of Parrot Cay